-Each team will have 6 fixed players consisting of a Captain and 5 drafted players.
+Each regular season team will have 6 fixed players consisting of a Captain and 5 drafted players, Masters division teams will have only 5 fixed players.
 The Captain is responsible for all official communication with the Admins and other Captains.

 Captains will be selected at the end of the signup period depending on the number of draft eligible players.

-The draft pool will consist of five players per Captain, ensuring everyone in the pool will get drafted.
+The draft pool will consist of five players per Captain (four for Masters), ensuring everyone in the pool will get drafted.

 The draft pool will be determined by signup date on a first-come first-served basis.
 Remaining signups will compose the Free Agent pool.
 Players who do not meet the requirements to be draft eligible (outlined above) will not be included in the draft pool.